 My girlfriend is separated from her husband.
 The house mortgage is solely in his name, but they are both on the deed.
 He has defaulted on the mortgage and the lender has already started the foreclosure process.
 My girlfriend showed up to the first court appearance and told the lender that she would...
 Read more »

 Due to a hardship years ago I fell behind my mortgage by 2 months.
 It remained that way for years.
 My town taxes went up by $47 Without my knowledge.
 Which caused my payment to go up.
-I didn't know it and sent in the normal payment which 2 weeks later was returned to me as a non full payment and a...
+I didn't know it and sent in the normal payment which 2 weeks later was returned to me as a non full payment...
 Read more »

 Thank you for your service to our nation.
 In order to determine exactly what your situation is, an in person consultation and document review is essential.
 Do not waste your money with any non-attorney or forensic loan audit, they are both just different forms of con-artists.
 You will need to...Read more »